many-passwords/many-passwords/README.md

 ## Special thanks

-Thank you so much all contributors for their contribution to this project.
-I hope you will contribute to the open source community again!
+Thank you so much to all contributors for their contribution to this project.
+I hope you will contribute to the open-source community again!

 Special thanks to: